aptech/docs/docs/CR-trap.rst

     x = { 1 1 1,
           1 1 1,
           1 1 1 };

     // Attempt to calculate inverse, but error
-    //'matrix singular' stops program
+    // 'matrix singular' stops program
     x_inv = inv(x);

 In some cases, we would like our program to be able to detect certain errors and recover from them.
 The next section of code will be the same as above, with the exception of setting the `trap` flag.
 We will see that it will not cause an error.

 ::